microbit-apps/.github/profile/README.md

 - **Recommended**: [VS Code extension for MakeCode](./vs-code.md)
 - MakeCode web app
-    - You must currently use https://makecode.microbit.org/beta to build a micro:bit app
+    - You can also use https://makecode.microbit.org/ to build a micro:bit app
     - Load a micro:bit app into MakeCode using the Import button in the home page and selecting "Import URL"
     - Then provide the URL of the micro:bit app's GitHub repo (such as https://github.com/microbit-apps/MicroData)
 - MakeCode CLI (compiler)